jbock-java/jbock/README.md

 <pre><code>Usage: CopyFile SRC DEST
 Missing parameter: SRC
-Try '--help' for more information.
+Try 'CopyFile --help' for more information.
 </code></pre>

 This looks already a lot better than the stacktrace.